- Date : 18/05/2018

 First of all, if you need your investment to be liquid—be easily convertible into cash on short notice, then you better opt for a mutual fund.
 ULIPs have a lock-in period of minimum five years.
 During this time, you cannot redeem your money.
 Of course, not all mutual funds are liquid.
 ELSS funds also have a three-year lock-in period.

-So which one should you invest in?
+ULIP vs. mutual funds, so which one should you invest in?

 Before deciding to invest in either of the financial products, be clear about what you want to achieve from your money